 Start-ups: Target only the best vendors for their support – often they don’t have the funds.
 They use personal contacts, social media, mentoring relationships, flexible outsourced models, board positions and other innovative means to access expertise.

 1.Proven Business Model: SMEs plan their growth and sell profitably and are sound businesses.
 They are not dependent on that elusive funding that Startups depend on.
-Investors are able to see the status of the company and its profitability.
+Investors can the status of the company and its profitability.

-2.Scope for Growth: SMEs have a larger scope for growth as they are able to go deeper into the markets whereas large companies due to high overheads are restricted to large cities.
+2.Scope for Growth: SMEs have a larger scope for growth as they can go deeper into the markets whereas large companies due to high overheads are restricted to large cities.
 SMEs are the true beneficiaries of the famous “Demographics Dividend” of India.

-4.ROI orientation: SMEs are more focussed on ROI and hence allocate budgets correctly with clear objectives.
+4.ROI orientation: SMEs are more focused on ROI and hence allocate budgets correctly with clear objectives.